KalpeshKalsariya/KKMessages/README.md

 **3. ViewController.swift:**
 Contains the UI for triggering the alert, which includes a button that shows an alert when pressed.

-# KKMessages - Custom Alert System

-## Alert Types - Screenshots
+# Alert Types - Screenshots

 | Success Alert       | Error Alert       | Warning Alert      | Information Alert  | Custom Alert      |
 |---------------------|-------------------|--------------------|--------------------|-------------------|